aimacode/aima-glossary/glossary.md

 ## situation calculus
 ## skeletonization
 ## Skolemization

+**Skolemization** is the process of removing the existential quantifiers by elimination.
+This is similar to the inference rule ***Existential Elimination*** where an inference involving sentence *a*, variable *v* and constant *k* can be made provided *k* does not occur anywhere in the knowledge base.

 ## slack
 ## slant
 ## sliding window
 ## small-scale learning
 ## smoothing

-Smoothing is the process of computing the distribution over past states given evidence up to the present.
+**Smoothing** is the process of computing the distribution over past states given evidence up to the present.

 ## soccer
 ## social laws
 ## Socratic reasoner
 ## soft margin
 ## softmax function

+The **softmax function** is a mathematical function often used for classification tasks.
+This function calculates the probability distribution of one class, over all the available classes.
+It's formula is given as:

+*F(X) = exp(X) / summation(exp(X))* with the summation being over all the classes.

 ## software architecture
 ## sokoban
 ## solution